surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 22.1.3-dev.3 (2026/05/25)**
+**Version 22.1.3-b.1 (2026/05/26)**

 * **New Features**
 	* None.
 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed "Opening Hours Information" check for opening time on one day and closing time the next day.
+	* Fixed the "Opening Hours Information" check for opening time on one day and closing time the next day.
 	* Fixed "Public Holiday" day of week value to `https://schema.org/PublicHoliday` in Schema markup.
 * **Developer Notes**
 	* None.